Frunza/pin-ansible-roles-and-collections/README.md

 ```
 Most `Ansible` roles read configuration settings from `vars`.

-Currently, the role `geerlingguy.ntp` is not pinned, so when running the `Ansible` playlist via `Docker`, you will get the laterst version of the `geerlingguy.ntp` role.
+Currently, the role `geerlingguy.ntp` is not pinned, so when running the `Ansible` playlist via `Docker`, you will get the latest version of the `geerlingguy.ntp` role.
 But what version is it?

 To figure out the used version, you have to call
 ```sh
 ansible-galaxy role list
 ```
 inside the container and retrieve the version of the role you are using.
-If you use a `docker-compose` file, you just have to list the ansible roles in the place you call your `Ansible` playbook.
+If you use a `docker-compose` file, you just have to list the `Ansible` roles in the place you call your `Ansible` playbook.
 For example:
 ```sh
     command: ["ansible-galaxy role list && sh runAnsible.sh"]
 ```